magoyette/.emacs.d/README.md

 - C-RET : Add a new line below
 - C-S-RET : Add a new line above
 - M-j : Collapse lines

+### Narrowing keybindings

+- C-x n : narrow or widen a region, an org block, an org subtree or a defun.
+- C-u C-x n : narrow a narrowed buffer

 ### Search and replace keybindings